Fall – being the season of transition, death, and decay – inspires me to turn inward, to recalibrate my compass.

 What truths can I tell myself instead?

-The truth isn’t that I’m a failure, but that I have failed…and that I have the opportunity to rise again.
+The truth isn’t that I’m a failure, but that I have failed…and that failures need not define me.

 The truth isn’t that I don’t have my shit together, but that I have failed to conform to society’s expectations.